 This group includes rubber erasers, gum erasers and vinyl/plastic erasers that all remove colour from the paper by picking up the colour and shedding parts of themselves.
 Each has a different hardness.

 a.
 Rubber erasers (they used to be made of natural rubber and now some are synthetic rubber)- middle in the scale of firmness.
 A few contain abrasives like pumice – but those are usually just the rhomboid-shaped school erasers.
 The abrasives are designed to erase biro ink.
-They feel a bit powdery to the touch and this bothers some people a great deal.
-It’s not always easy to tell some synthetic rubber erasers from plastic erasers if they don’t say anywhere, in that case I go by the powdery feel.
+Rubber erasers feel a bit powdery to the touch and this bothers some people a great deal.
+It’s not always easy to tell some synthetic rubber erasers from plastic erasers if they don’t say anywhere, in that case, I go by the powdery feel.

 b.
 Gum erasers (also called art gum erasers) – Designed to crumble very easily as they collect up the graphite so they do less damage to the paper.
 But since they crumble away they don’t last as long.
 Very soft.